terrynini/CTF-writeup/SECCON-2018-quals/README.md

 # shooter

-A unity game again.
+Again,a unity game.

-You play a game, and rank **online** with other players.
+Basically, it's arcade game, and the players would be ranked **online** with other players.

-But this one was builded by IL2CPP.
+This one was builded by IL2CPP.

-How I found it was builded by IL2CPP (it's also my first time to reverse such thing):
+How I found that it was builded by IL2CPP (it's also my first time to reverse such thing):

 First, there is no `Assembly-CSharp.dll`.

-It may implies 2 possibility (or more) :
+It may implies the possibility of 2 things (or more) :

 - The `dll` was some how being packed or obfuscated
 - The game was build in a different way

 Second, the layout of diretory seems to be different with last challenge, block.

-Then I found there are lots of keywords in `assets/bin/Data/Managed/Metadata/global-metadata.dat`
+Then I found that there are lots of keywords in `assets/bin/Data/Managed/Metadata/global-metadata.dat`

 After google it, I could dump the pseudo code from `global-metadata.dat` and `libil2cpp.so` ( main logic ) by [Il2CppDumper](https://github.com/Perfare/Il2CppDumper).

 But there is nothing valuable in the game logic......

-Observing strings, I found there are some interesting keyword in it
+Observing strings, I found there are some weird strings :

 ```
 shooter.pwn.seccon.jp